Bert0324/bonsole/README.md

-# Console.log result showed in the browser
+# Console.log result in the browser

 Browsers' console is so powerful and easy to debug compared to node command line.
 So quickly use bonsole to see console.log results in browser!